tuompa/met_react_course/README.md

     <h1>Workflow</h1>
     <ul>
       <li>Will be looking at <b>short examples</b>, and between each there is a <b>short assignment</b> based on the previous topic</li>
-      <li>When you are done when the topics assigment
+      <li>When you are done with the topics assigment
         <ol>
           <li>First make sure you are not in master branch <b>git branch</b></li>
           <li>If you need help let me know</li>